C. Douglas Dillon: Secretary of the Treasury

-Philanthropy
+Philanthropy and Central Intelligence Agency

 A close friend of John D. Rockefeller III, he was chairman of the Rockefeller Foundation from 1972 to 1975.
 He also served alongside John Rockefeller on the 1973 Commission on Private Philanthropy and Public Needs, and under Nelson Rockefeller in the Rockefeller Commission to investigate CIA activities.
 He served as president of Harvard Board of Overseers, chairman of the Brookings Institution, and vice chairman of the Council on Foreign Relations.

 Metropolitan Museum of Art

 With his first wife, Dillon collected Impressionist art.
 He was a longtime trustee of the Metropolitan Museum of Art, serving as its President (1970–1977) and then chairman.
 He built up its Chinese galleries and served as a member of the Museum's Centennial committee.
-He personally donated $20 million to the museum and led a fundraising campaign, which raised an additional $100 million.
+He donated $20 million to the museum and led a fundraising campaign, which raised an additional $100 million.

 In 2004, the Metropolitan Museum of Art exhibited The Douglas Dillon Legacy: Chinese Painting for the Metropolitan Museum, celebrating Dillon’s gifts and the establishment of The Dillon Fund in the field of Chinese art.
 The exhibit displayed more than 50 Chinese masterworks.
 The Dillon Fund supported the creation of the Douglas Dillon Galleries for Chinese Painting and Calligraphy and “endowed a departmental chairmanship in Chinese art, and a position in Chinese painting conservation, and provided funding for several important publications on the collection.”

 He received the Medal of Freedom in 1989.